 Kingston Business School has joined an elite group of global institutions to be awarded the prestigious international accreditation by the AACSB (Association to Advance Collegiate Schools of Business).
 A hallmark of excellence in business education, the accreditation has been earned by just 5 per cent of the world's business schools.

 The distinct characteristic of the Kingston PhD is that you are able to gain a Business and Management MRes as part of your doctoral studies.
 The MRes is fully integrated within the PhD programme and is designed to provide a sound training in business research methods as well as a critical understanding of the conceptual and philosophical foundations of management research.
-The Business and Management MRes is also available as a standalone qualification.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.